Saint-Nazaire: After Operation Chariot

 The U-boat threat to supply convoys across the Atlantic made Saint-Nazaire a constant target of Allied air forces, in the face of determined Luftwaffe fighter opposition to raids by United States Army Air Forces Eighth Air Force bombers.
 On 3 January 1943 Colonel Curtis LeMay led 85 Boeing B-17 Flying Fortresses of the 1st Bombardment Wing against the U-boat pens at Saint-Nazaire, on the Eighth Air Force's sixth raid against the facility.
 LeMay also introduced the combat box defensive formation, echeloning three-plane elements within a squadron, and squadrons within a group, to concentrate defensive firepower against fighter opposition.
 Only 76 aircraft found and hit the target, and during the mission seven bombers were shot down and 47 damaged.

 As a result of the raid, on 14 January 1943 under directive (S.46239/??
 A.C.A.S.
 Ops), the Allies implemented incendiary bomb tactics against U-boat pens, under the Area bombing directive.
 To minimize civilian casualties during air attacks, the Allies devised a plan to force an evacuation of the town.
 For three days in 1943, British Royal Air Force and American aircraft dropped scores of leaflets warning the population of a planned fire-bombing raid.
 At the end of the third day, the raid came and burned the entire city to the ground.
 Casualties were light as most of the civilians had heeded the warning and fled to the safety of the countryside but after that point, except for the self-contained U-boat base, Saint-Nazaire remained abandoned until the end of the war.

 After D-day and the liberation of most of France in 1944, German troops in Saint-Nazaire's submarine base refused to surrender, and they holed up (as did their counterparts in the La Rochelle and Lorient bases).
 Since the Germans could no longer conduct major submarine operations from the bases without a supply line, the SHAEF commander, U.S. General Dwight D. Eisenhower decided to simply bypass these ports, and the Allied armies focused their resources on the invasion of Germany.
 Saint-Nazaire and the other two German "pockets" remained under German control until after the last day of the war in Europe, 8 May 1945.

 After World War II

-The town of St. Nazaire was rebuilt in the late 1940s in a minimalist functional style.
+The town of St. Nazaire was rebuilt in the late 1940s and 1950s in a minimalist functional style.
+One of the last of these buildings to be completed was the Hôtel de Ville which was completed in February 1960.

 The submarine base was used by the French Navy from 1945 to 1948.
 It then came under the control of various chemical companies and shipbuilders.
 As of 2016, the French diesel submarine Espadon is moored within the U-boat pens.
 Tours of the submarine are available to the public.